tracingsummit/tracingsummit.github.io/ts/2023/lttng.md

 ## Biography

-Olivier Dion is a developer at EfficiOS.
+Olivier Dion is a software developer at EfficiOS.
+He works on various projects at EfficiOS such as the Userspace RCU library and the integration of LTTng-UST.
+He has an expertise in dynamic instrumentation that culminated into the libpatch library.